SandraM133/workforce-demand-analysis/README.md

 ## Step 3: Data Visualization

-In this step, I visualized customer demand across different hours of the day.
+In this step, I visualized customer demand across different hours of the day using a line chart.
-Using a line chart, I plotted customer volume by hour to identify peak demand periods.
+The chart shows how customer volume changes by hour, helping identify peak demand periods.

-Additional visualization techniques were used to compare sales and staffing levels relative to demand.
+Additional visualizations compare sales and staffing relative to demand, offering insight into operational patterns.
-These charts make it easier to see trends and understand how workload changes throughout the day.

 ---